-On the South Beach Diet weight loss plan, non-starchy veggies are unlimited… Which is really good news if you tend to be a quantity person, but kind of bad news if you’re not quite sure what a non-starchy veggie is.
+On the South Beach Diet weight loss plan, we recommend eating at least three servings of non-starchy vegetables every single day… Which is really good news if you tend to be a quantity person, but kind of bad news if you’re not quite sure what a non-starchy veggie is.

 Before you swear off veggies forever out of fear you might pick the wrong produce, we’ve got the 411 on non-starchy veggies right here.